mudit999/Notes-App-Frontend/README.md

 # Notes-App

-- Making notes can be hetic task but always useful when you want to revisit stuff.
+- Making notes can be hectic task but always useful when you want to revisit stuff.
 - Let's make that task a bit interactive for you.
 - Introducing Notes App 🎉
 #### Notes App is an easy-to-use and secure Notes app to take notes for daily learning or important things.